cmu-sei/redemption/doc/examples/codebase/README.md

 DM23-2165
 </legal>

 This is a demo scenario involving the Redemption of False Positives project.
-Unless stated otherwise, any shell commands you execute should be done in this directory (`doc/examples/simple`)
+Unless stated otherwise, any shell commands you execute should be done in this directory (`doc/examples/codebase`)

 ## Running the Redemption Tool
 ### Source Code

-We are using the `test_errors.c` source file (which is very similar to [this test example](../../../code/acr/test/test_errors.c).
-This compiles using Clang with no warnings, but segfaults when run.
-This is because it dereference null pointers on lines 11, 21, 31, and 41.
+We are using the `dos2unix` codebase, version 7.5.2.
+It is freely available from [dos2unix.sourceforge.io/](https://sourceforge.net/projects/dos2unix/files/dos2unix/7.5.2/dos2unix-7.5.2.tar.gz/download).
+For this demo, you should download `dos2unix-7.5.2`, unpack it, and place it in a `dos2unix-7.5.2` sub-directory of this directory (`doc/examples/codebase`).

-### The "good" directory
+### The `good` directory

 This directory contains output for each of the steps below.
 As you run each step, you should compare your current directory's file contents with the good directory.
 Assuming your step was run correctly, there will be no differences between the files that appear in both your directory and the good directory.